Skip to content

 • Semantic search: Finding relevant notes based on meaning, not just keywords.

-• Vault hygiene (Gardener): A specialized agent that proposes metadata and structural improvements to the vault based on a shared ontology.
+• Vault hygiene (Gardener): A specialised agent that proposes metadata and structural improvements to the vault based on a shared ontology.

 • Knowledge graph: Maintaining a formal graph structure of note connections (wikilinks) and metadata.